WARP-LAB/WARP-GUIDES-WEBPACK/01-hello-world/readme.md

 ### JavaScript

 Setting up *Hello World* JavaScript that selects `app` div in DOM and puts some text in it.
-Note that ES5 is used here and will be until [Babel](https://babeljs.io) is attached to the pipe, except for `require()`.
+Note that ES5 is used here and will be until [Babel](https://babeljs.io) is attached to the pipe (`require()` being exception as that is handled by webpack).

 _src/index.js_